Articles

 Janssen, J. H. L. J., & Sanberg, R. (2018).
 The spectacle of the feminine other: Reading migrant women’s autobiographies about honour-based violence.
 Women’s Studies International Forum, 68, 55–64. https://doi.org/10.1016/j.wsif.2018.02.002

 Martens, A. L., Saucier, D. A., & Stratmoen, E. (2018).
-To preserve, protect, and defend: Masculine honor beliefs and perceptions of the 2016 presidential candidates.
-Basic & Applied Social Psychology, 40(5),
+To preserve, protect, and defend: masculine honor beliefs and perceptions of the 2016 presidential candidates.
+Basic & Applied Social Psychology, 40(5), 308–319. https://doi.org/10.1080/01973533.2018.1500288

 McLean, C. L., Crowder, M. K., & Kemmelmeier, M. (2018).
-To honor and obey: Perceptions and disclosure of sexual assault among honor ideology women.
+To honor and obey: perceptions and disclosure of sexual assault among honor ideology women.
 Aggressive Behavior, 44(5),

 451–470. https://doi.org/10.1002/ab.21765

 Ramirez-Marin, J. Y., & Shafa, S. (2018).
-Social rewards: The basis for collaboration in honor cultures.
-Cross Cultural & Strategic Management, 25(1), 53–69. https://doi.org/10.1108/CCSM-10-2016-0180
+Social rewards: the basis for collaboration in honor cultures.
+Cross Cultural & Strategic Management, 25(1), 53-69. https://doi.org/10.1108/CCSM-10-2016-0180

 Rodriguez Mosquera, P. M. (2018).
 Cultural concerns: How valuing social-image shapes social emotion.
 European Review of Social Psychology, 29(1), 1–37. https://doi.org/10.1080/10463283.2017.1412180